dolisy/sudoku-solver/README.md

 # sudoku-solver
-Returns all the possible solution of a sudoku, given a CSV file.
+Returns all the possible solutions of a sudoku, given a CSV file.

 The solver and the sudoku CSV files are in the repository 'methods'.